constellation-app/constellation/CoreFunctionality/src/au/gov/asd/tac/constellation/functionality/docs/getting-started.md

 what it can do, follow these steps to get a randomly generated graph that you can immediately start playing with:

-1. Select File -&gt; New Graph.
+1. Select File -> New Graph.
 This will open a new window containing an empty graph.
-2. Select Experimental -&gt; Build Graph -&gt; Sphere Graph Builder to build a random spherical graph in the window.
+2. Select Experimental -> Build Graph -> Sphere Graph Builder to build a random spherical graph in the window.
 3. Select OK in the dialog box to accept the default values for a small graph.
 The graph will be built in the active window.
-4. Select Views -&gt; Attribute Editor.
+4. Select Views -> Attribute Editor.
 This displays the attribute values of the current selection on the graph.
 5. Go
     [here](/au/gov/asd/tac/constellation/functionality/docs/the-graph-window.html)
     to find out how navigate around the graph.